Chapter 32

 The Berlin Wall - so prominent, so seemingly permanent a symbol of the "divide and rule" Evil Empire propaganda of the mid-nineteen eighties - is no more, except as highly collectible slabs of concrete dotted all over the world.
 The Cold War stand off of Mutually Assured Destruction ended when Mikhail Gorbachev foresaw the imminent bankruptcy of his nation - or the imminent destruction of the whole Earth - and chose to blink first.
 The people of the Eastern Bloc soon chose to leave the impoverished Soviet Socialist fold and head West towards long dreamt of material riches.

-Such changes could never have been predicted at the height of the Nuclear Madness when Xero was blowing his Selmer saxophone in Dortmund Square on the Headrow in Leeds.
+Such changes could never have been predicted at the height of the Nuclear Madness when Xero was to be seen and heard busking in Dortmund Square on the Headrow in Leeds.

-In December 1984, three months before "Shove It!" was recorded, in the middle of a Europe bristling with primed nuclear weaponry, I went with my Hungarian friend Ildiko to see the movie Ghandi at the Uranus Cinema in Budapest.
-I had heard of Citizen Diplomacy and thought it sounded like a grand idea, so I had embarked on my own personal diplomatic mission behind the Iron Curtain.
-The bonus for me was that Ildiko and her family and friends were so welcoming and such a joy to visit.
+In December 1984, three months before "Shove It!" was recorded, in the middle of a Europe bristling with primed nuclear weaponry, I went with my Hungarian friend Kovacs, Margit to see the movie Ghandi at the Uranus Cinema in Budapest.
+I had heard of Citizen Diplomacy and thought it sounded like a grand idea, so I embarked on my own personal diplomatic mission behind the Iron Curtain.
+The bonus for me was that Margit and her Kovacs family and her many friends were so welcoming and such a joy to drink, eat, joke and philosophise with.

-Towards the end of the film Ghandi is sitting on a wall by the sea chatting with Walker, the American reporter.
-“One should feel another’s woes as one’s own” he says.
+Towards the end of the film Ghandi is sitting on a wall by the Indian Ocean chatting with Walker, the American reporter.
+“One should feel another’s woes as one’s own” he says, with Magyar subtitles.
 I looked around in the dark and tried to truly understand the intense sadness etched into the faces of people who were anything but free, and who could hardly dare to dream of being so.
 The last time they had tried to stand up to their oppressors, in 1956, they had been brutally crushed, like so many insects.
 Their resistance had had to become infinitely more subtle, saved for private moments among true friends.

 "Somewhere over the rainbow